Matthew Stafford: 2008 season

 Stafford was chosen to Athlon Sports' preseason Heisman Favorites Others To Watch list.
-Georgia was ranked #1 in both the preseason coaches poll and the AP Poll, marking the first time Georgia has ever been #1 in the preseason version of either poll.
+Georgia was ranked No. 1 in both the preseason coaches poll and the AP Poll, marking the first time Georgia has ever been No. 1 in the preseason version of either poll.
 The team entered the 2008 season with the longest active winning streak among the 66 BCS conference teams, having won its last seven games of the 2007 season.
 He helped lead them to victories in their first four games to move the winning streak to 11.
-Stafford and the Bulldogs suffered their first setback in a 41–30 loss to #8 Alabama on September 27.
+Stafford and the Bulldogs suffered their first setback in a 41–30 loss to No. 8 Alabama on September 27.
 Stafford rebounded by helping lead the team to victories in five of the next six games, the lone exception being a 49–10 loss to the eventual National Champion Florida Gators.
 In that stretch, he threw for over 300 yards in victories over Tennessee and Kentucky.
 In the final regular season game against Georgia Tech, Stafford completed 24 out of 39 attempts for 407 yards and five touchdowns, setting personal collegiate highs for passing yards and touchdowns in a single game, albeit a 45–42 loss.
 Stafford finished the season with a conference-leading 235 pass completions for 3,459 passing yards, the second most in school history, and 25 touchdowns, the single-season record for passing touchdowns.
 He led the SEC in pass attempts and passing completions while finishing third for passing touchdowns.
 Georgia finished the regular season with a 9–3 mark and qualified for the Capitol One Bowl.
 After defeating Michigan State 24–12 and winning the MVP of the 2009 Capital One Bowl, Stafford finished his three years at Georgia with a 3–0 record in bowl games and a 6–3 record in rivalry games (1–2 against Florida, 3–0 against Auburn, and 2–1 against Georgia Tech).
 Stafford chose to forgo his senior season and entered the 2009 NFL Draft.